shapescience/shapescience.xyz/content/page/about.md

 # artist = "Kandinsky"
 # image = "images/Black-Abstraction-Georgia-O-Keeffe.jpg"
 # image = "images/kandinskywcpencil-painting-14.jpg"
-description = "A few words about the ShapeScience and its author."
+description = "A few words about the blog and its author."
 [menu.main]
 weight = -1
 +++